How to Grow Citrus Trees in Containers

 Planting and Repotting Container Citrus Trees

 Citrus roots need air, so planting depth is important.
-When replanting your citrus tree, compare your pot size to the chart on the Pennington Ultra Grow Potting Mix label to make sure you have the amount you need before you start.
-Then firm some potting soil mix in the bottom of the pot so you can accurately judge your planting level.
+When replanting your citrus tree, compare your pot size to the chart on potting mix label to make sure you have the amount you need before you start.

 The area where the citrus tree trunk starts to flare out at its base should always be slightly exposed.
 As you fill your pot, leave plenty of room at the top for watering, and finish it off with decorative mulch, pebbles or moss.
 Give your citrus a post-planting boost with Pennington Plant Starter to help transplants thrive and deliver special micronutrients that help roots get established.